Mark Brodie

 Biography

-His recent research has shown that certain epigenetic changes can influence the release of dopamine from neurons in the ventral tegmental area in response to alcohol.
-He has found that mice and rats that were given drugs that block some epigenetic changes had more normalized responses to chronic alcohol exposure, indicating that the drugs, called histone deacetylase inhibitors, currently used to treat certain cancers, may hold promise in the treatment of alcohol abuse.
+His recent research has shown that certain epigenetic changes can influence the release of dopamine from neurons in the ventral tegmental area after chronic alcohol.
+He has found that drugs that block some epigenetic changes could reverse some brain effects of chronic alcohol, indicating that the drugs, called histone deacetylase inhibitors, currently used to treat certain cancers, may hold promise in the treatment of alcohol abuse.

 Additional Information